andrew/ultimate-awesome/README.md

 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
-- [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
+- [awesome-rubrics](https://github.com/freedomintelligence/awesome-rubrics) - A curated list of resources (surveys, papers, benchmarks, and opensource projects) on Rubrics.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [Awesome-Engineering-Manager](https://github.com/jakubsvobodacz/Awesome-Engineering-Manager) - 💡 A curated list of resources for engineering managers.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).